mikeplis/mplis.github.io/_drafts/sfb360-reaches-and-steals.md

 #### [Pick Number: 4](http://football30.myfantasyleague.com/2015/options?L=57897&O=17&DISPLAY=DIVISION03), ADP: 18.7

-McCoy is a good bet to lead the league in carries this season, which makes him a good target in this 0.25 point per carry league, but this was still one of the bigger reaches in the early rounds, as McCoy was only taken in the first round in three of the 30 SFB drafts.
+McCoy is a good bet to lead the league in carries this season, which makes him a good target in this 0.25 point per carry league, but this was still one of the bigger reaches in the early rounds, as McCoy was taken in the first round in only two other drafts.
 While Tim obviously likes McCoy this season, there was a decent chance McCoy would have made it to his next pick (McCoy was picked at or after pick 21 in almost half of the drafts).

 ### Davante Adams